NannyML/nannyml/docs/quick.rst

 ------------

-We will use a real-world dataset that contains inputs and predictions of a binary classification model that predicts whether an individual is based on survey data.
+We will use a real-world dataset that contains inputs and predictions of a binary classification model that predicts whether an individual is based employed on survey data.
 Details about the dataset can be found :ref:`here <dataset-real-world-ma-employment>`.

 The data is split into two periods: :ref:`reference <data-drift-periods-reference>` and